muaz-khan/WebRTC-Scalable-Broadcast/README.md

 > Android devices are NOT tested yet.
 Opera is also NOT tested yet (though Opera uses same chromium code-base).

-Currently you can't share audio in Chrome of of [this big](https://www.webrtc-experiment.com/demos/remote-stream-recording.html).
+Currently you can't share audio in Chrome out of [this big](https://www.webrtc-experiment.com/demos/remote-stream-recording.html).
 In case of audio+video stream, chrome will skip remote-audio tracks forwarding.
 However chrome will keep receiving remote-audio from Firefox!

 ## Firefox